titivermeesch/CommandTimer/docs/docs/placeholders.md

 ## Fallback values

 `nextExecution`, `nextExecutionFormat`, `timeFormat` and `nextTaskName` can be suffixed with a fallback value in case there is no next execution anymore.
-For example- `%commandtimer_task_nextExecutionFormat_No next execution%`
+For example: `%commandtimer_task_nextExecutionFormat_No next execution%`

 ## PAPI Placeholders